Ali Khan (brigadier): Career

-Arrest
+Arrest and court-martial

 Khan was serving at the general headquarters of Pakistani army in Rawalpindi at the time of his arrest on 6 May 2011.
 The arrest was announced on 21 June 2011.
 Pakistan Army spokesperson Major general Athar Abbas claimed that there was compelling evidence against Khan.
 According to BBC General Ashfaq Parvez Kayani had personally ordered his arrest after examining evidence against Khan.
 However, on 28 June 2011 it was reported that Brigadier Khan was to be released soon as not enough evidence had been found to formally charge him.
 From his prison cell, Khan released a six-page manifesto calling for Pakistan to sever its anti-terrorism alliance with the United States.

+A Field General Court Martial convened in February 2012.
+On 3 August 2012, the court found Khan guilty of maintaining links with a banned organisation and of attempting to incite fellow officers to disobey lawful commands, imposing the maximum penalty short of life imprisonment, five years of rigorous confinement.